 Planning for the unpredictable

 Having malpractice insurance is the very first step.
 You should also be careful in choosing which insurance company you should work with.
-Choosing a malpractice insurance policy that is backed by a long-standing company may be essential.
-This could show a history of understanding malpractice cases and can also offer you protection when a malpractice suit is filed against you.
+Choosing a malpractice insurance policy backed by a long-standing company may be essential.
+This could show a history of understanding malpractice cases and offer protection when a malpractice suit is filed against you.
 Your malpractice coverage should be strong as the company providing said coverage.

-You should, of course, consider planning for the unpredictable now even though you never plan to face a lawsuit, and hope you never find yourself in such a difficult situation.
-We suggest preparing beforehand and immediately acquiring malpractice insurance or altering your current policy for more complete protection and don’t wait until you are already facing a full legal attack.
+You should, of course, consider planning for the unpredictable now even though you never plan to face a lawsuit, and I hope you never find yourself in such a difficult situation.
+We suggest preparing beforehand and immediately acquiring malpractice insurance or altering your current policy for complete protection, and don’t wait until you are already facing a full legal attack.

 Thank you for taking the time to read our articles.
 We hope our written article about malpractice insurance for dentists helps you.
-Should you need any more help, please do not hesitate to contact us at Team AIS here in Denver, CO immediately.
+Should you need more help, please do not hesitate to contact us at Team AIS in Denver, CO, immediately.
 We will be waiting.